-It is this third issue that has taken on increased importance in recent years and is the primary focus of this current section of the EN.
-In fact, the reason for trying to define regions of fracturing above a longwall panel is not typically about predicting subsidence behaviour or defining the deformation and fracturing specifically, but about interpreting the impact of such deformation and fracturing on the groundwater regimes.
-Such information is also critical to the establishment of a "calibrated" groundwater model for the area.
-Leading groundwater modelling practice has developed many possible 'calibrated' models, using a probabilistic approach and quantitative uncertainty analysis (IESC, 2019a).
+This third issue has taken on increased importance in recent years and is the primary focus of this section of the EN.
+In fact, the reason for trying to define regions of fracturing above a longwall panel is not typically to predict subsidence behaviour or define the deformation and fracturing specifically but to interpret the impact of such deformation and fracturing on the groundwater regimes.
+Such information is also critical to the establishment of a 'calibrated' groundwater model for the area.
+Leading groundwater modelling practice has developed many possible 'calibrated' models, using a probabilistic approach and quantitative uncertainty analysis (IESC 2019a).

-Furthermore, at the present time, it is often the measurement of groundwater data which is used to infer the different fracture zones - so the whole argument becomes a circular one.
+Furthermore, at present, it is often the measurement of groundwater data which is used to infer the different fracture zones - so the whole argument becomes a circular one.
 We measure groundwater pressures and related data to infer overburden fracture zones in order to estimate groundwater impact levels and regions.
-Why not simply refer to the parameters we can measure - groundwater pressures and properties - rather than making arbitrary distinctions regarding the level of rock fracturing that is not clearly defined?
+Why not simply refer to the parameters we can measure - groundwater pressures and properties - rather than making arbitrary distinctions regarding the level of rock fracturing, which is not clearly defined?

-However, across the industry in recent years, and within the various government approval agencies, there has been a desire to assess a number of rock deformation and fracturing parameters in the overburden above longwall mining, specifically:
+However, across the industry in recent years, and in the various government approval agencies, there has been a desire to assess rock deformation and fracturing parameters in the overburden above longwall mining, specifically:

-- The height of connective cracking (or fracturing) - Extent of surface cracking - Potential connections with horizontal partings.
+- Height of connective cracking (or fracturing) - Extent of surface cracking - Potential connections with horizontal partings.